ethancchen/casa.ai/README.md

 # Casa.ai

-Your home-finding companion tailoring properties to suit your needs.
+Your home-finding companion, tailoring properties to suit your needs.
 This chatbot is able to take in questions about the desired location, duration, budget, amenities, neighborhood, etc. then personalize those results accordingly using Retrieval-Augmented Generation (RAG).

 ## How does it function?